Viir/bots/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md

 + Set the UI language to English.
 + In Overview window, make asteroids visible.
 + Set the Overview window to sort objects in space by distance with the nearest entry at the top.
-+ Setup inventory window so that 'Ore Hold' is always selected.
++ Open one inventory window.
 + In the ship UI, arrange the modules:
     + Place all mining modules (to activate on targets) in the top row.
     + Place modules that should always be active in the middle row.